SolaceSamples/solace-samples-javascript/_docs/feature_MessageReplay.md

 Before running this sample, be sure that Message Replay is enabled in the Message VPN.
 Also, create an exclusive queue with the name "tutorial/queue" and messages must have been published to the replay log for this queue:

-* Use the [QueueProducer]({{ site.repository }}/blob/master/src/basic-samples/QueueProducer/) sample to create and publish one message to the queue.
+* Use the "QueueProducer" sample from `src/basic-samples/QueueProducer` in your cloned repo to create and publish one message to the queue.
+To start, simply load `QueueConsumer.html` into you browser.
-* Use the [QueueConsumer]({{ site.repository }}/blob/master/src/basic-samples/QueueConsumer/) sample to drain the queue so that replay is performed on an empty queue and observed by this sample.
+* Use the "QueueConsumer" sample from `src/basic-samples/QueueConsumer` to drain the queue so that replay is performed on an empty queue and observed by this sample.
 Both samples are from the [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial and they are using "tutorial/queue" by default.
-Remember to load them from your local checkout into your browser.
+Note: after draining, disconnect the "QueueConsumer" from the queue because there can be only one consumer flow active on an exclusive queue at any time and the replay sample will need to connect a new one.

 At this point the replay log has one message.

 You can now run this sample and observe the following, particularly the "messageId"s listed.

-Note: disconnect the "QueueConsumer" from the queue because there can be only one consumer flow active on an exclusive queue, which will be needed by the replay sample.

-1. First, use [MessageReplay]({{ site.repository }}/blob/master/src/basic-samples/MessageReplay/) for a client initiated replay.
+1. First, use "MessageReplay" from `src/features/MessageReplay` for a client initiated replay.
 All messages are requested and replayed from the replay log.
 2. After replay the application is able to receive live messages.
 Try it by publishing a new message using the "QueueProducer" sample.
 Note that this message will also be added to the replay log.
 3. Now start a replay from the message broker.
-The flow event handler monitors for a replay start event.
+The "MessageReplay" flow event handler monitors for a replay start event.
 When the message broker initiates a replay, the flow will see a DOWN_ERROR event with cause REPLAY_STARTED.
 This means an administrator has initiated a replay, and the application must destroy and re-create the flow to receive the replayed messages.
 This will replay all logged messages including the live one published in step 2.

 ![alt text]({{ site.baseurl }}/assets/images/initiate-replay.png "Initiating Replay using Solace PubSub+ Manager")